andrewratliff/andrewratliff.github.io/_posts/2020-08-18-incidents-in-the-life-of-a-slave-girl.md

 ---
 References

 Jacobs, H. (2016). _Incidents in the life of a slave girl_.
 Clydesdale Press.
+(Original work published 1861).